dylibso/discordbot/README.md

-# chatty joe, a chat app
+# idiolect, a chat app

 Because node has one demo

 ---

-You sign up for chatty joe and are auto-matically (-magically?) signed up for XTP.
+You sign up for idiolect and are auto-matically (-magically?) signed up for XTP.
 What does this mean?
 WELL.

 By default the interface is just like a web IRC thing.
 Just channels with users